leftfield-geospatial/orthority/docs/file_formats/exif_xmp.rst

 ..
 TODO: add an oty info subcommand and refer to it here

-..
-TODO: add reference to contribution guidelines

 .. note::

     Reading camera parameters from EXIF / XMP tags is currently experimental.
-If you need support for tags not included above, please see the contribution guide.
+If you need support for tags not included above, please see the :doc:`contribution guide <../contributing>`.